 Hatch Trouble

-This bit of speaking is to frame the occasion.
-Anita titles this to keep me from winding up and giving a sermon or worse a lecture.
-And to keep the focus on the ever new intellectual witness of Dr. John Hatch.
+Tuesday marks the sixth year a highly interdisciplinary group has gathered to honor and reflect on the ever-new intellectual witness of Dr. John Hatch.

+My role is frame the occasion, which is supposed to be the opposite of giving a sermon, or worse a lecture.
+But Dr. Hatch leads a quietly radical life not unlike the good troublesome life of Reverend John Lewis, so I am speaking about Hatch Trouble.

-I’m speaking claiming exemption as both reverend, writer and academic.
-Which is to say I haven’t cleared the comments with our corporate communications office.
+I’m claiming a triple exemption as reverend, writer and academic.
+Which is to say that I haven’t cleared the comments with our corporate communications office.
 If one has not risked one’s job, the words are probably not worth speaking or listening to.

 I was once asked by a suspicious Board member where this FaithHealth thing came from.
 I had not expected the question over breakfast, so I said, “Jesus?”
 And pointed out that Jesus got it from Micah and, for that matter, Genesis.
 The modern movement began when germs were discovered in the late 1800’s.
-And the great missionary hospitals around the world--including our own, The Baptist.
+And the great missionary hospitals around the world--including our own happy to be part of Atrium Health but still often called The Baptist.

-Then in Chicago Granger Westerburg invented Faith Community Nursing about the same time Dr Jack Geiger and Dr John Hatch invented the first of now over .
+Then in Chicago Granger Westerberg invented Faith Community Nursing about the same time Dr Jack Geiger and Dr John Hatch invented the first of now over 1,400Community Health Centers.

-The movement of faithhealth has long had a dangerously close relationship with the power of biomedical institutions and technology.
+The movement of faithhealth has long had a awkwardly close relationship with the power of biomedical institutions and technology.
 My paycheck has a hospital logo on it, as have many thousands of missionary doctors and nurses.
 But I fear we have been too successful at integration into the biomedical institutions and not radical enough about the science of healthy human life.
 Dr. James Bruckner’s wrote a book by that title.
-A christian scholar of the Jewish scriptures he notes many ways the science and ancient witness is inconvenient truth.
+A scholar of the Jewish scriptures, he notes many ways the science and ancient witness is an inconvenient truth.
+The inconvenience is that life and health do not stay within the billable containers of healthcare.
+When the World Health Organization commissioned us to understand and then map the religious health assets relevant to HIV/AIDS in southern Africa, the villagers taught us that we can’t connect what is impossible to separate.
+We learned the word “Bophelo,” which we awkwardly translate into FaithHealth—no separation, one word.

 The FaithHealth movement was fundamental in creating the mission of the World Health Organization--health for all, which echoes in the mission of Atrium Health, too.
 The Christian Medical Commission and the writings of Carl and Daniel Taylor laid down the intellectual framework which ended up captured by the clinicians and sidelining the liberators.
-Today, you can find this true taproot in the pedagogy of up in Franklin, WV, which focuses on the practices of liberation as health.
+Today, you can find this true taproot in the pedagogy of Future Generations University up in Franklin, WV, which systematically plants seeds of liberation that can grow to scale as sustained health.

 We’re especially interested in the social side of the innovation, the one John learned with the men, women and children picking cotton in Mississippi.
 He had picked cotton in Kentucky but humbled himself to learn again from and with those on the other side of the sidewalk from the clinic.
-I haven’t picked a single bole of cotton in my life, so I know I do not know the first lessons of the Hatch intellectual way.

 But to call it the “social” side is to fall into the intellectual ditch of “social determinants” which conveniently but fatally strip out the psychological and spiritual dynamics that are woven into the social.
 This is not just impolite, but egregious intellectual malpractice.

-Tepid social determinants tempts us to just do mercy with little titrate bits of social stuff, increasingly dispensed by computer algorithms.
+Tepid social determinants tempt us to just do mercy with little titrate bits of social stuff, increasingly dispensed by computer algorithms.
 Yikes.